Book

 Yes.
 You will need to carry tire chains in your vehicle from November 1 to April 30 whether or not you actually use them.
 When CalTrans calls for chain restrictions, you will need to adhere to chain requirements.
 See Question 12 for levels of chain control.

 Road conditions and chain restrictions can be found on the Caltrans Quickmaps website.
 It is recommended that you stay up to date with road conditions as they can change quickly and without warning.
-Check all boxes under Options then Road Conditions for complete info.
+Check all boxes under the Options tab then all boxes under Road Conditions for complete info.

-2. How do I find the right chains for my tires?
+2. How do I find the right snow chains for my tires?

-Check your vehicle's owner manual and your tires for specifications on tire chains.
-It’s important to buy chains or other traction that are the correct size for your tires.
-Link-type chains that are too big will bang against the body of your vehicle causing significant damage.
-Chains and other traction that are too small won’t fit around the tire at all.
+Check your vehicle owner manual and your tires for specifications on chains.
+It’s important to buy chains and traction devices that are the correct size for your tires.
+Link-type tire chains that are too big will bang against the body of your vehicle causing significant damage.
+Chains and traction devices that are too small won’t fit around the tire at all.

-3. Where can I find tire chains and traction devices?
+3. Where can I find snow chains and traction devices?

-Apart from link-type tire chains, Alternative Traction Devices include metal cable chains, plastic or vinyl hub cap anchored devices, and other synthetic materials like AutoSocks.
-It’s important to refer to your vehicle’s manufacturer guide for guidance on chain/traction sizing and specifications.
+Chains are, just that, linked chains that fit around your vehicle's tire.
+Traction devices - or Alternative Traction Devices - include metal cables, plastic or vinyl traction devices that are anchored to the hub cap, AutoSocks and various other options.
+Refer to your vehicle manufacturer guide for guidance on chain/traction sizing and specifications.
 Caltrans and California Highway Patrol reserve the right to prohibit any vehicle from entering a chain control area if it’s determined that traction devices do not meet CVC, Section 605 requirements.

-5. Which tires do I put chains/traction devices on?
+5. Which tires do I put snow chains or traction devices on?

 Chains and traction devices need to be installed on the wheels of your drive axle.
 Refer to your vehicle guide to determine if your vehicle is front axle or rear axle drive.
-All-wheel drive vehicles and 4-wheel drive vehicles may have chains installed on either drive axle, but the rear axle is preferred unless the vehicle manufacturer recommends the front axle.
+All-wheel drive vehicles and 4-wheel drive vehicles may have chains installed on either drive axle, but the rear axle is preferred unless the vehicle manufacturer recommends otherwise.

-6. How do you put chains/traction devices on?
+6. How do you put snow chains or traction devices on?

-The instructions in your tire chain kit will give you a step by step.
+The instructions in your chain/device kit will give you a step by step.
 However, if you’re a visual learner, YouTube has some great, easy-to-follow, tutorials.

-7. How fast can I drive with tire chains?
+7. How fast can I drive with snow chains or traction devices?

-Generally, 20 to 30 mph is the recommended speed limit for driving with snow chains.
-This helps prevent chains from breaking and from potentially damaging your vehicle.
-Do not drive on dry roads with chains as it can significantly wear down both the chains and your tire tread.
+Generally, 20 to 30 MPH is the recommended speed limit for driving with chains and traction devices.
+This helps prevent chains and devices from breaking and potentially damaging your vehicle.
+Do not drive on dry roads with chains or devices as it can damage to the tire.

-8. Can studded tires and snow tires replace the need to carry/install chains?
+8. Can studded tires/snow tires replace the need to carry/install chains?

 No. Though studded tires are legal in California from Nov.
 1 until Apr.
-30 each year, studded tires are not considered tire traction devices and may not be used in lieu of chains.
+30, studded tires are not considered tire traction devices and may not be used in lieu of chains or traction devices.
 Snow tires have the designation “Mud & Snow” or an abbreviation such as “M-S,” “M+S,” or “M/S” marked on the tire sidewall.
-Tires without this designation are not considered snow tires.
-Snow tires must also have at least 6/32-inch (3/16”) of tread depth (about 1/2 of the original tread depth).
-Same as studded tires, snow tires may not be used in lieu of chains.
+Like studded tires, snow tires may not be used in lieu of chains or traction devices.

 9. My car rental company won’t let me put chains on.
 Am I excused?

 No. Some car rental companies may not allow chains on their inventory for various reasons, however this does not excuse you from carrying them or installing them if Caltrans requires it.
-The best bet if you’re worried about snowy roads is to rent either an all-wheel drive or 4-wheel drive vehicle for your journey.
+You’re best bet is to rent either an all-wheel drive or 4-wheel drive vehicle for your journey.

-10. The manufacturer of my vehicle recommends that chains not be installed on it.
-Do I still have to carry/wear chains?
+10. The manufacturer of my vehicle recommends that chains not be installed.
+Am I excused?

-Yes.
-Many vehicles that don't accommodate conventional link-type chains may accommodate Alternative Traction Devices.
-Bottom line, if chain control is in effect, you must comply for your safety and the safety of others.
+No. Many vehicles that don't accommodate conventional link-type chains may accommodate Alternative Traction Devices.
+The bottom line is, if chain controls are in effect, you must comply for your safety and the safety of others.

 11. I have a 4-Wheel or All-Wheel drive vehicle and I’m towing a trailer.
 Do I need chains?